Norton Rose Fulbright Canada LLP

 - Food and agribusiness

 Stephen Nattrass is the head of the regulations and investigations team in Canada, focusing on a wide variety of regulatory issues, including business ethics and anti-corruption, anti-trust and competition, privacy, international trade and economic sanctions, and procurement.

-Mr. Nattrass' practice includes conducting internal investigations, designing and implementing codes of ethics and compliance programs, and training employees and third parties that require compliance with the CFPOA, the Criminal Code, and similar anti-corruption legislation around the world.
-He also has experience interacting with the RCMP and the Public Prosecution Service of Canada regarding such matters.
+Mr. Nattrass' practice includes conducting internal investigations, designing and auditing codes of ethics and compliance programs, and training employees and third parties that require compliance with the CFPOA, the Criminal Code, and similar anti-corruption legislation around the world.
+He has interacted with the RCMP and the Public Prosecution Service of Canada regarding such matters.
 He has advised on internal investigations that span multiple jurisdictions and involve working with local legal counsel to ensure a coordinated approach with various authorities and other stakeholders.
 He also represents companies and individuals in audits before multilateral institutions such as the World Bank, and has appeared before the World Bank Sanctions Board.

 His competition law experience includes reviews of mergers and acquisitions.
 Mr. Nattrass has also worked on reviewable practices such as refusal to deal and abuse of dominant position, as well as criminal and civil conspiracy, bid-rigging and restraint of trade issues.
 He has also attended at client offices during dawn raids by the Competition Bureau.